aptech/docs/docs/CR-ftocv.rst

 Purpose
 ----------------

 Converts a matrix containing floating point  numbers into a matrix containing the decimal character representation of each element.

 Format
 ----------------
 .. function:: ftocv(x, field, prec)

-    :param x:
+    :param x: numeric data to be converted
-    :type x: NxK matrix containing numeric data to be converted
+    :type x: NxK matrix

     :param field: minimum field width.
     :type field: scalar

-    :param prec: the numbers created will have  prec places after the decimal point.
+    :param prec: the numbers created will have *prec* places after the decimal point.
     :type prec: scalar

-    :returns: y (*NxK character matrix*) containing the decimal character equivalent of the corresponding elements in x in the format defined by  field and  prec.
+    :returns: y (*NxK character matrix*) containing the decimal character equivalent of the corresponding elements in *x* in the format defined by *field* and *prec*.

 Remarks
 -------

--  To convert numbers to strings, or string arrays, use ntos instead.
+-  To convert numbers to strings, or string arrays, use :func:`ntos` instead.
--  Character vectors, as returned by ftocv, can only hold 8 characters.
+-  Character vectors, as returned by :func:`ftocv`, can only hold 8 characters.
-   Therefore, the field and prec inputs may not be greater than 8.
+   Therefore, the *field* and *prec* inputs may not be greater than 8.
--  If a number is narrower than field, it will be padded on the left with zeros.
+-  If a number is narrower than *field*, it will be padded on the left with zeros.

-If prec = 0, the decimal point will be suppressed.
+If :math:`prec = 0`, the decimal point will be suppressed.

 Examples